-Finding the files you’ve downloaded on your Android device is usually an easy task.
-The steps to finding them can vary slightly depending on what kind of device you have, but for some reason, the downloaded files tend to “disappear” sometimes.
+Finding the downloaded files on your Android device is usually an easy task.
+The steps to finding them vary slightly, depending on what kind of device you have, but for some reason, the downloaded files tend to “disappear” sometimes.

-The files are apparently there somewhere, you just have to dig into your Android device’s setting to find them.
-In some cases, you might need to install a file manager to help you keep those downloaded files under control.
-Lets’ take a look at some options.
+The files haven’t disappeared, though.
+You just have to dig in to your Android device’s settings to find them.
+In some cases, you may need to install a file manager to help you keep those downloaded files under control.
+Let’s take a look at some options.

 Look in The Downloads Folder